Section 8 of The Arbitration Act VI: Arbitrable Disputes

 No.

-The Arbitration Act does not exclude the jurisdiction of the Consumer Forum to decide Consumer-Disputes under The Consumer Act [Skypak Couriers Ltd., (2000) 5 SCC 294].
-If X opts for Arbitration, it may be possible to state that X cannot, subsequently, file a Complaint under The Consumer Act.
-However, National Seeds Corporation Limited, (2012) 2 SCC 506 holds if X files the Complaint before a Consumer Forum as X-Consumer, on the first instance, X cannot be denied the opportunity to contest that Complaint by invoking Section 8 of The Arbitration Act.
+Arbitration Act does not exclude jurisdiction of Consumer Forums to decide Consumer-Disputes under The Consumer Act [Skypak Couriers Ltd., (2000) 5 SCC 294].
+If X opts for Arbitration, it may be possible to state, X cannot, subsequently, file a Complaint under The Consumer Act.
+However, National Seeds Corporation Limited, (2012) 2 SCC 506 holds, if X files a Complaint before a Consumer Forum as X-Consumer, on first instance, X cannot be denied an opportunity to contest that Complaint by invoking Section 8 of The Arbitration Act.

 Booz Allen and Hamilton Inc., (2011) 5 SCC 532 referred to Non-Arbitrable Cases.
 Also, Vimal Kishor Shah, (2016) 8 SCC 788.
 The Amendment has not set Booz Allen at naught too.
 There is no such ‘legislative intendment’ or ‘contemplated consequence’.